HQarroum/scoped-injector/README.md

  > The injector will **always** use the `scope-local` strategy, as it is the safest solution.

-You can pass additional options by specifying an `options` object to the injector in the project description at initialization time.
-Considering the previous example, you can use the `scope-global` strategy by specifying the following project description :
+You can pass additional options to specify what strategy you would like to use by specifying a `strategy` object to the injector in the project description, at initialization time :

 ```javascript
 module.exports = {